 Any gun or weapon is not allowed to be on school property.
 This includes both public and private elementary schools and secondary schools licensed by the Department of Education and elementary and secondary parochial schools.

 Weapons include: firearms, shot guns, rifles, knives, nunchuckas or any tool or instrument capable of cutting or inflicting serious bodily injury.

 It is a first degree misdemeanor to violate this law, subject to up to five years of prison and a $10,000 fine.

-How A Reading Criminal Defense Attorney Can Help
+How A Reading Criminal Defense Attorney Can Help with Weapons Offenses

 As your weapons charges defense lawyers we will closely examine every detail of your case in order to clearly explain your options and fight for the best possible outcome.
 We are aggressive criminal defense attorneys and can help prove your innocence and have your charges dropped or your sentencing reduced.
 If needed, we will investigate important factors in your case, such as whether the police had probable cause to search you and whether the gun was actually yours.

 We are here for you when you need us.
 Call us at (610) 685-8000 or contact us online to schedule your free 30-minute initial consultation.
 Let our experienced attorneys fight for you.